bioczsun/cisFinder/readme.md

-# SeqFMER
+# cisFinder
-SeqFMER (Sequence Function Model Comprehensive Evaluator) is a framework for the evaluation of genomic deep learning models.
+cisFinder (Sequence Function Model Comprehensive Evaluator) is a framework for the evaluation of genomic deep learning models.
 In addition to assessing model prediction performance, this framework also evaluates:
 - The impact of input sequence length.
 - The selection of positive and negative samples.
 - Predictions across different sequencing depths.